 Is there interdepartmental cooperation and sharing of knowledge?
 Are there coordinated translation efforts with might lead to a smoother localization path?

 Ultimately, you want to ensure that you implement the LMM and conduct the governance step to track your localization efforts and learn on how to improve on them.

 Simply put, governance is important because it allows you to ensure the highest standards possible across the board.
-From ensuring high-quality localization and globalization content to keeping within budget and making sure that employees spend their time efficiently.
-The important thing to remember, is that it’s not just good enough to implement governance processes in place to achieve localization – it can’t be seen in isolation.
+From ensuring high-quality localized content to keeping within budget and making sure that employees spend their time efficiently.
+The important thing to remember is that it’s not just good enough to implement governance processes in place to achieve localization – it can’t be seen in isolation.
 All the steps to the LMM are important for the optimum localization strategy and success.
 Interested in finding out more or understanding how this can come together in your business?
-Contact us at Rubric today.
+Contact us